fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

 We start by initializing a new variable of `*Book` type as a placeholder for the eventual return value of the main function.
-Next we run the `withTx` method, defining the callback function inline.
-The callback function will be able to access the `book` variable as a closure, so we will be able to store the result of the transaction even though the callback function only returns an `error` value.
-Using closures is one way you can work around the fact that Go doesn't have generics.
+Next we run the `withTx` method, defining the `txFn` function inline (like a callback function in JavaScript).
+The transaction function will be able to access the `book` variable as a closure, so we will be able to store the result of the transaction even though the `txFn` function only returns an `error` value.
+Using closures is one way to get around the fact that Go doesn't have generics.

-The callback function performs a sequence of queries and returns early in case of an error during any of the steps.
-It runs the `CreateBook` query first which creates a new row in the `books` table of our database and returns a struct representing the newly-created book.
+The `txFn` function performs a sequence of queries and returns early in case of an error.
+It runs the `CreateBook` query first which creates a new row in the `books` table and returns a struct representing the newly-created book.
 The function continues by iterating over the `agentIDs` slice to create the book-author associations in the `book_authors` table using the `SetBookAuthor` query and the `ID` of the book created in the previous step.
-If all operations complete without errors the pointer to `res` is stored in the `book` variable initialized earlier in the body of the parent `CreateBook` method.
+If all succeed the pointer to `res` is stored in the `book` variable we have initialized earlier in the body of the parent `CreateBook` method.

 The `UpdateBook` method is only slightly more complicated: